calfarog/GREENeR/README.md

 GREENeR functionalities are illustrated for the [Lay river](https://en.wikipedia.org/wiki/Lay_(river)) basin, in France.
-Please note that the basin data are extracted from a pan-European dataset (Grizzetti 2021) for the purpose of showing the package tools and the analysis steps for a generic region.
+Please note that the basin data are extracted from a pan-European dataset (Grizzetti et al. 2021) for the purpose of showing the package tools and the analysis steps for a generic region.

 ## Model calibration